VBA-tools/VBA-UTC/readme.md

 UTC and ISO 8601 date conversion and parsing for VBA (Windows and Mac Excel, Access, and other Office applications).

-Tested in Windows Excel 2013 32-bit and 64-bit and Excel for Mac 2011, but should apply to Windows Excel 2007+.
+Tested in Excel 2016 for Windows and Mac, but should apply to Windows Excel 2007+.

 # Example